daximul/dark/docs/tutorials/index.md

 These tutorials assume that you're comfortable with Roblox and the Lua scripting language.

+The admin is just lots of code I probably stole that I use to improve my knowledge of lua.

+File based admin system using import.

 !!! note "Known Supported Executors"
 	[Synapse X](https://x.synapse.to), [Scriptware](https://script-ware.com), [KRNL](https://krnl.place)